 In a large mixing bowl using a hand mixer on medium speed whip your butter until

 light and fluffy.
 Add brown sugar and mix till combined.
 Then add molasses, egg, and vanilla and mix again until well combined, about 2 minutes.
 It's ok if the batter separates a little bit.

 Now add the flour, baking soda, salt, and spices and continue to mix on medium speed until well combined.
-Separate your dough into two sections and wrap them in wax paper or cling wrap and place them in the freezer about 2 hours.
+Separate your dough into two sections and wrap them in wax paper or cling wrap and place them in the fridge or freezer about 2 hours or until really cold.

 Once your dough is cool, take out one section at a time and place it onto a large sheet of well-floured wax paper.
 Preheat oven to 350 degrees F. Add a little bit of flour to the top of the dough, rolling pin, and hands as well.
 Don't be afraid to use flour on top of the dough as it will disappear when baking.

 Roll dough out into about 1/4 inch thick.
 I left mine a little thicker because my cookie cutter was pretty big so it was difficult to move thin dough to the cookie sheet.
 Watch your edges to make sure they're not too thin.
 Use the cookie cutter to cut into shapes, press the dough back together then roll out again and repeat.